-- The Group Leader will print out all the medical forms of the students attending the school trip and be aware of those with allergies, including details of their care plans and medication. - The Group Leader will ensure that a trained first aider is present on the school trip. - Parents should ensure that the student brings their own EpiPen or medication with them on a school trip. - The Group Leader will ensure the student has her EpiPen on the visit, and will be responsible for its security.
-The Group leader will have the students school epipen on their person, this will be returned to the medical room at the end of the trip. - If in doubt over the risk of a student with an allergy taking part on an education visit the Group Leader should seek advice from the parent
+- The Group Leader will ensue they have a print outlisting all the medical conditions of the students attending the school trip and be aware of those with allergies, including details of their care plans and medication. - The Group Leader will ensure that a trained first aider is present on the school trip where there is a specific medical need or the trip risk assessment identifies a need. - Parents should ensure that the student brings their own adrenaline autoinjector or medication with them on a school trip. - The Senior Welfare Officer ensures that the Group Leader has any required spare medication, including auto-injectors or inhalers when provided by parents.
+The Group Leader will ensure the student has any required medication as indicated in the medical list provided by the Senior Welfare Officer on the visit.
+The student is responsible for its security.
+The Group Leader will ensure all spare medication is returned to the medical room at the end of the trip. - If in doubt over the risk of a student with an allergy taking part in an educational visit, the Group Leader should seek advice from the parent.

-ALWAYS SEEK THE ADVICE AND OR ATTENTION OF THE SCHOOL WELFARE OFFICER / QUALIFIED FIRST AIDER IN THE EVENT OF A SEVERE ALLERGIC REACTION
+ALWAYS SEEK THE ADVICE AND OR ATTENTION OF THE SENIOR WELFARE OFFICER / QUALIFIED FIRST AIDER IN THE EVENT OF A SEVERE ALLERGIC REACTION

-• We have students at Bentley Wood High School with severe allergies.
-These students should have their own epipens at school on them at all times in the event of a severe allergic reaction.
-A second student epipen are labelled and kept in the medical room in an unlocked cupboard.
-The emergency allergy kits are located in the medical room, reception, Woodys, Gym, Food room and Sports Hall.
+We have students at Bentley Wood High School with severe allergies.
+These students should have their own EpiPens at school on them at all times in the event of a severe allergic reaction.
+A second student's adrenaline autoinjector is labelled and kept in the medical room in an unlocked cupboard when provided by the parent.
+The emergency allergy kits are located in the medical room.
 The allergy register is located in the medical room and is maintained by the School Welfare Officers.